Grupo Revelação: History

 Grupo Revelação was founded on 23 April 1991 in the neighborhood of Engenho Novo.
-The group got it's start at the Arranco samba school based in the same neighborhood.
+The group got its start at the Arranco samba school based in the same neighborhood.
 At the start, the group had great influence from Victor Stecca with pagode "de mesa" sessions that were typical of Rio de Janeiro that they had done while at Arranco.
 With the help of João Carlos Silva Filho, the artistic manager of radio station FM O Dia, the group released many popular songs in the Rio de Janeiro region.
 This led them to success with their first album, Revelação, in 2000, launched with the record label BMG.
 The album also includes the participation of some of the members of Kiloucura, along with a cover of the Leci Brandão song "Zé do Caroço".

 2002 was a decisive year for the group as they switched record labels, going with Deskdisc and releasing the album “Ao Vivo no Olimpo”, which sold more than 700,000 copies and was the second highest selling album that year, the highest sold for a pagode album.
 Though their success had initially been restricted to Rio de Janeiro, they came to national prominence and, by 2003, they began to perform abroad, starting a tour in the United States, Japan, and Europe.
 They would go on to release “Novos Tempos”, their fourth album and second under Deckdisc.

 In 2005, Grupo Revelação would release the first samba DualDisc in Brazil to commemorate the first million copies sold through Deckdisc.
 In 2006, they gave a sequence of registers live and returned to record in the studio, releasing another album to great success, titled Velocidade da Luz.
 In 2007, Grupo Revelação released a best hits album titled 100% Revelação.
 They would follow this up with the release of their 2008 album Aventureiro, which included many of their radio hits at the time, including "Aventureiro" and "Medo de Amar", among others.